-If you or a family member have become seriously ill from eating food contaminated by Salmonella bacteria, you might have good reason to contact an attorney who specializes in personal-injury cases that involve a foodborne illness.
+If you or a family member have become seriously ill from eating food contaminated by Salmonella bacteria, you might have good reason to contact an attorney who specializes in personal injury cases that involve a foodborne illness.
 Elliot Olsen is one such attorney.
-He has been helping people injured by Salmonella for more than 15 years.
+He has been helping people injured by Salmonella for more than two decades.
 His experience has taught him how to conduct the necessary investigation by asking the right questions.

 This is the time to consult Elliot, who can provide peace of mind by guiding you and your family through the process of being diagnosed and treated, as well as pinpointing the cause and determining what specific legal action to take.

-The CDC estimates that of those 1 million annual cases of infection, 19,000 result in hospitalization, and approximately 380 end in death.
+The CDC estimates that of those 1.2 million annual cases of infection, 23,000 victims will require hospitalization, and approximately 450 will die.
 People most at risk for complications are children under the age of 5, pregnant women, the elderly, and those with compromised immune systems.

-In addition, pregnant women are at a higher risk for contracting Salmonellosis because their immune systems are suppressed due to hormonal changes.
+Pregnant women are at a higher risk for contracting salmonellosis because their immune systems are suppressed due to hormonal changes.
 A pregnant woman who becomes ill from Salmonella can suffer a miscarriage, go into labor prematurely, or experience stillbirth.

 Have you eaten food contaminated with Salmonella and gotten so sick that you needed to be hospitalized and missed work?
 If you, a family member or friend are responsible for producing the meal that made you sick, the answer is no. But if you became ill after eating at a restaurant that was negligent in its handling and/or preparation of your food, then the answer is: Absolutely.